-The adult studies division of Belhaven University offers courses leading to associates, bachelors, and masters degrees.
-In addition to earning a prescribed minimum number of semester hours credit and maintaining an overall C average (2.00 GPA), a candidate for an undergraduate degree from Belhaven University must complete basic course requirements, meet all departmental requirements for a major, complete the online application for degree, and fulfill all financial obligations to the University.
+The adult studies division of Belhaven University offers courses leading to associates, bachelors, masters, specialist, and doctoral degrees.
+In addition to earning a prescribed minimum number of semester hours credit and maintaining a C average (2.00 GPA) overall and in the major, a candidate for an undergraduate degree from Belhaven University must complete basic course requirements, meet all departmental requirements for a major, complete the online application for degree, and fulfill all financial obligations to the University.
 A candidate for a graduate degree must fulfill the same requirements and obligations and maintain an overall B average (3.00 GPA).

-Applications for degree completion audits must be submitted through the online application found on http://bcblazenet.belhaven.edu by the deadlines listed in the calendar at least eight months prior to the anticipated degree completion.
+Applications for degree completion audits must be submitted through the online application found on https://blazenet.belhaven.edu - Student Planning by the deadlines listed in the calendar at least eight months prior to the anticipated degree completion.
 Failure to do so on schedule will result in a late fee assessment as listed in the Special Fees section; a delay in the graduation date is also possible.

-Degrees

-Certificate in Biblical Studies Associate of Arts Associate of Arts in Biblical Studies Associate of Arts in Business Associate of Arts in Christian Ministries Bachelor of Arts in Applied Psychology Bachelor of Arts in Biblical Ministries Bachelor of Arts in Biblical Studies Bachelor of Arts in Interdisciplinary Studies Bachelor of Arts in Social Services Bachelor of Arts in Social Services - with a Christian Ministries Concentration Bachelor of Business Administration Bachelor of Health Administration Bachelor of Science in Management Bachelor of Science in Management - with a Criminal Justice Concentration Master of Arts in Teaching Master of Business Administration Master of Business Administration - with a Leadership Concentration Master of Business Administration - with a Sports Administration Concentration Master of Business Administration - with a Human Resources Concentration Master of Business Administration - with a Health Administration Concentration Master of Education - Teacher as Leader/Elementary or Secondary Emphasis Master of Education - Educational Technology Emphasis Master of Education - National Board Emphasis Master of Education in Reading Literacy Master of Fine Arts in Dance Master of Public Administration Master of Science in Leadership Master of Science in Leadership - with a Human Resources Concentration Master of Science in Leadership - with a Ministry Concentration
+In order to stay in compliance with Federal regulations, the registrar's office reserves the right to update your record as degree complete when routine analysis of degree requirements verifies your degree is complete regardless of graduation application submission.

+Programs

+Bachelor of Arts in Applied Psychology - with Criminal Justice Concentration

+Bachelor of Arts in Applied Psychology - with Human Services Concentration

+Bachelor of Arts in Biblical Studies - with Human Services Concentration

+Bachelor of Arts in Human Services - with a Christian Ministries Concentration

+Bachelor of Arts in Human Services - with a Criminal Justice Concentration

+Bachelor of Business Administration - with IT Management Concentration

+Bachelor of Science in Management - with a Criminal Justice Concentration

+Bachelor of Science in Management - with IT Management Concentration

+Bachelor of Social Work

+Master of Arts in Teaching for Licensure

+Master of Arts in Teaching Non-Licensure

+Master of Business Administration - with a Finance Concentration

+Master of Business Administration - with a Leadership Concentration

+Master of Business Administration - with a Sports Administration Concentration

+Master of Business Administration - with a Human Resources Concentration

+Master of Business Administration - with a Health Administration Concentration

+Master of Business Administration - with a Project Management Concentration

+Master of Business Administration - with a Public Administration Concentration

+Master of Education - Curriculum and Instruction

+Master of Education - Educational Technology Emphasis

+Master of Education - National Board Emphasis

+Master of Education - School Leadership & Supervision

+Master of Education in Reading Literacy

+Master of Fine Arts in Dance

+Master of Public Administration - with a Human Resources Concentration

+Master of Science in Leadership - with a Human Resources Concentration

+Master of Science in Leadership - with a Ministry Concentration

+Master of Science in Leadership - with a Public Administration Concentration

+Education Specialist

+Doctor of Education